Manage Logging

 Adjusting Threshold for Logging Slow Operations

-It is possible to examine and/or alter the logging threshold for slow-running operations.
-This is done using the mcctl command that comes packaged with the Couchbase server installation.
-The command only gets or sets information for the node it’s run on.
+You can examine and alter the logging threshold for slow-running operations.
+Use the mcctl command packaged with the Couchbase Server installation.
+The command only gets or sets information for the node where you run it.

 Getting Threshold Details

-The current settings are retrieved by using the mcctl cli to execute the get sla command:
+Retrieve the current settings using the mcctl CLI to execute the get sla command:

-These settings only apply to the nodes where the changes are made.
+These settings only apply to the nodes where you make the changes.

-You must implement the changes on each node to ensure they are applied across the cluster.
+You must implement the changes on each node to apply them across the cluster.

 You must also configure the node to run the data service.